Baryogenesis from the weak scale to the grand unification scale

-It is an intriguing possibility that the predicted monochromatic X-ray line produced by $N_1$ dark matter decays corresponds to an unidentified observed X-ray line around $3.5~\text{keV}$ \cite{Bulbul:2014sua,Boyarsky:2014jta}.
-This identification has been challenged by blank-sky observations \cite{Dessert:2018qih} but is still under discussion \cite{Boyarsky:2020hqb}.
+It is an interesting possibility that the predicted monochromatic x ray line produced by $N_1$ dark matter decays corresponds to an unidentified observed x ray line at around $3.5~\text{keV}$ \cite{Bulbul:2014sua,Boyarsky:2014jta}.
+This identification has been challenged by blank-sky observations (Dessert, Rodd, and Safdi, 2020) but is still under discussion \cite{Boyarsky:2020hqb}.

-The extreme fine tuning of the masses in Eq.~(\ref{deg}) is no longer needed if one does not require the generation of lepton asymmetry for the resonant production of $ N _ 1 $.
+The extreme fine-tuning of the masses in Eq.~(\ref{deg}) is no longer needed if one does not require the generation of lepton asymmetry for the resonant production of $ N _ 1 $.
 When processes connecting active and sterile neutrinos with different helicities are taken into account one finds that a 10\% splitting is sufficient \cite{Antusch:2017pkq}.

-Models with three GeV-scale sterile neutrinos ~\cite{Drewes:2012ma}, none of which contribute to the dark matter, have a rich phenomenology.
+Models with 3 GeV-scale sterile neutrinos ~\cite{Drewes:2012ma}, none of which contribute to the dark matter, have a rich phenomenology.
 Depending on the parameters, there can be resonant enhancement due to medium effects.
-In this case only $\mathcal{O}(1)$ tunings for sterile neutrino masses and mixings are required \cite{Abada:2018oly}.
+In this case only $\mathcal{O}(1)$ tunings for sterile-neutrino masses and mixings are required \cite{Abada:2018oly}.
 Some results of a parameter scan are shown in a mixing-mass plane for sterile neutrinos in Fig.~\ref{fig:3nuMSM}, where $U_{\alpha i} \equiv \theta_{\alpha i} = (m_D M_M^{-1})_{\alpha i}$.
-There successful leptogenesis is possible with sterile neutrino masses in the range $(0.1,50)$~GeV. \footnote{ For larger masses the sterile neutrinos would be non-relativistic at $ T _ { \rm EW } $, in which case the computational method of \cite{Abada:2018oly} does not apply.} It is encouraging that mixings and masses with successful leptogenesis can be probed by a number of ongoing experiments.
-Further possibilites to test GeV-scale leptogenesis are discussed in \cite{Chun:2017spz}.
+There successful leptogenesis is possible with sterile-neutrino masses in the range 0.1--50 GeV. \footnote{ For larger masses the sterile neutrinos would be nonrelativistic at $ T _ { \rm EW } $, in which case the computational method of Abada \ea (2019) does not apply.} It is encouraging that mixings and masses with successful leptogenesis can be probed through a number of ongoing experiments.
+Further possibilities to test GeV-scale leptogenesis were discussed by \citet{Chun:2017spz}.